Synthetixio/SIPs/README.md

 # KIP Statuses

 - **Draft** - The initial state of a new KIP before the Elite Council and core contributors have assessed it.
-- **Feasibility** - a KIP that is being assessed for feasibility with an assigned Core Contributor
-- **SC_Review_Pending** - a KIP that is awaiting a Elite Council Review after the Author and Core Contributor are satisfied with feasibility
-- **Vote_Pending** - a KIP that is awaiting a vote.
 - **Approved** - a KIP that has successfully reached a super majority Elite Council vote in favour.
 - **Rejected** - a KIP that has failed to reach a super-majority KIP Council vote in favour.
 - **Implemented** - a KIP that has been released to main-net.